 Shure KSM27

 The Shure KSM27 is a side-address condenser microphone with a fixed cardioid polar pattern.
-It has a single 1-inch diaphragm made of 24 karat gold-sputtered 2.5 micron-thick Mylar.
+It has a 1-inch, edge-terminated capsule whose single diaphragm is made of 2.5 micron Mylar.

 The electronics are Class A. The preamp is discrete and transformerless, designed to minimize harmonic and intermodulation distortions.
 Internal and external connectors are gold plated.